Original research in the visual arts

 Since moving to Aberystwyth to work at the Centre for Advanced Welsh and Celtic Studies in 1999, I have tried to integrate my research interests into my work as an artist.
 I sought to consolidate this approach through doctoral research at the Centre, drawing together the themes of my visual work with an exploration of medievalism in the visual culture of Wales in the nineteenth and earlier twentieth century.
 I have also been developing a specialism in the field of decorative ecclesiastical art, particularly on stained glass in Wales.

-Presently, I am involved in new work on saints in Wales.
-I joined the ‘Cult of Saints in Wales’ project in 2014, which continues as ‘Vitae Sanctorum Cambriae: The Latin Lives of the Welsh Saints’ following a new grant from the AHRC.
+I have been involved in new work on saints in Wales since joining the ‘Cult of Saints in Wales’ project in 2014, which continued as ‘Vitae Sanctorum Cambriae: The Latin Lives of the Welsh Saints'.

 Since 2019 I have been working on the 'Ports, Past and Present' project, which has been exploring the tourist potential and cultural heritage of the port towns linking Wales and Ireland.